The-Monkeys-and-MAUD/MonkeytestJS/README.md

 using a service like [BrowserStack](http://www.browserstack.com/).

 Tests can be asynchronous so it's good for AJAX and dynamically generated markup.
-[MonkeyTestJS][1] also comes with a [PHP][2] proxy for those situations where you need cross domain requests.
+[MonkeyTestJS][1] also comes with a [PHP][2] proxy script for those situations where you need cross domain requests.

 Custom tests are quick to write, but it's also easy to re-use tests across pages.
 You can test things like HTML validation, Google Analytics, character encoding etc. on all pages of your site without writing a test.